Johnny Otis: “Midnight In The Barrelhouse”

 This will no doubt change as well, trends come and go, new styles of rock are created to appeal to new generations of listeners, and usually those who prefer one particular era or style are prone to railing against the validity of everything outside that narrow scope.

 But for most of rock’s evolution, now seventy years and counting, the guitar DID play a very prominent role in the instrumental makeup of the music and of the image associated with that music.
-Certain styles utilized it more than others but the guitar’s versatility, adaptability and portability all made it a preferred means of conveying the music to the masses.
+Certain styles utilized it more than others of course but the guitar’s versatility, adaptability and portability all made it a preferred means of conveying the music to the masses.

 Lewis was born in 1913, somewhere in the South according to Johnny Otis’s lone mention of him in his book Upside Your Head.
 Most reports you’ll find online having him being discovered at the Barrelhouse Club in 1947… except the Barrelhouse Club wasn’t around until after that.

 In other words it’s all guesswork and fabrications based on threads of information so small they can’t be expected to weave together a coherent biographical sketch.
-And so the life story of Pete “Guitar” Lewis boils down to his recordings made over about an eight year period before alcoholism led to his dismissal from Otis’s band, his subsequent homelessness the next decade and his anonymous death soon after that, just another wino according to whatever coroner who was assigned with tying the tag to Lewis’s big toe before moving on to the next case.
+And so the life story of Pete “Guitar” Lewis boils down to his recordings made over about an eight year period before alcoholism led to his dismissal from Otis’s band, his subsequent homelessness the next decade and his mysterious death soon after that, just another wino according to whatever coroner who was assigned with tying the tag to Lewis’s big toe before moving on to the next case.

 Like how the hell did he learn to play like a messiah of the instrument?